jonnonz1/nz-statute-book/acts/public/2001/dairy-industry-restructuring-act-2001.md

 **Levy**

 ### 134 New co-op must pay levy
-(1) New co-op must pay, in each financial year, a levy to the Minister that is determined in accordance with regulations made under subsection (2).
+(1) New co-op must pay, for each financial year, a levy to the Minister that is determined in accordance with regulations made under subsection (2).
 (2) The Governor-General may, by Order in Council made on the recommendation of the Minister, make regulations— (a) specifying the amount of the levy, or method of calculating or ascertaining the amount of the levy, on the basis that the costs estimated under subsection (4) should be met fully out of the levy:
   (b) including in the levy, or providing for the inclusion in the levy of, any shortfall in recovering those actual costs (including, without limitation, providing for a reconciliation of the levy against the levy that would have been payable had the calculation used the actual costs and invoicing new co-op for the amount under-recovered from it as part of the levy):